What do I need to know before I travel?

 • while pregnant

-• less than two years old
+• aged less than 2 years old

 • had a weakened immune system